 A rainy-day account provides security in case of unexpected financial hardship, such as job loss or large medical bills.
 Try to set aside enough to cover 3-6 months of expenses.

 Fast fix: Open a separate bank account for emergencies.
-Set up a recurring contribution (even if it’s as little as $10) so you automatically put money into it each month.
+Set up a recurring contribution (even if it’s a small amount) so you automatically put money into it each month.